Image of an avocado producer displaying his produce

 Who should use PFA?

-Intended primarily as a capacity building tool, the PFA standard is best suited to small-scale and emerging producers who either do not formally comply with any food safety requirements or are not yet able to achieve full GLOBALG.A.P. certification.
+Intended primarily as a capacity building tool, the PFA program is best suited to small-scale and emerging producers who either do not formally comply with any food safety requirements or are not yet able to achieve full GLOBALG.A.P.
+IFA certification.

-The standard can help producers build towards certification at their own pace, and is also appropriate for smallholders looking to access local markets.
-Producers are not required to progress towards IFA certification and can reaudit to PFA as often as they like.
+The PFA program can help producers build towards certification at their own pace and is also appropriate for smallholders seeking access to local markets.
+Producers are not required to progress towards IFA certification, and can be reassessed to PFA as often as needed, as long as they do not progress backwards through the PFA levels.

 How does PFA work?

-As PFA is intended to build capacity over time via a stepwise approach, the standard is available in three levels (Entry level, Foundation level, and Intermediate level), with each level including more criteria than the last.
+As PFA is intended to build capacity over time via a stepwise approach, the program is available in three levels (Entry level, Intermediate level, and Advanced level), with each level including more principles than the last.
 Producers can start at the lowest level and progress to higher levels when ready.

 PFA levels

-is the most basic PFA level and has been specifically developed for small-scale producers that only supply local markets.
-To better fit the practical capabilities of producers at this level, some of the control points have been simplified and less documentation is required.
-It covers the most basic food safety and traceability requirements to ensure the building blocks relating to basic food safety principles are established early.
+• Entry level is the most basic PFA level and has been specifically developed for small-scale producers that might only supply local markets.
+To better fit the practical capabilities of producers at this level, some of the principles have been simplified and less formal documentation is required.
+It covers the most basic food safety and traceability requirements to ensure that the building blocks relating to basic food safety principles are established early.

-incorporates stronger food safety criteria, slightly increased requirements on workers’ health and safety, more stringent environmental conservation criteria, as well as traceability.
-This is the highest level of the PFA standard.
+• Advanced level incorporates stronger food safety and traceability requirements, as well as slightly increased requirements on workers’ health and safety and the environment.
+This is the highest level of the PFA program.

 Eligibility for export

 The primary target of PFA is to fulfil the demands of local or regional markets.
-If you are looking for full certification which is accepted in US or global markets, explore our core solutions.
+If you are looking for full certification which is accepted in global markets, explore our core solutions.

-The PFA standard follows the same format for all levels:
+The PFA program follows the same format for all levels:

-• Compliance with the standard requirements is audited annually by an independent third-party: either a verification body (VB) or a certification body (CB).
+• Compliance with the applicable PFA level requirements is assessed annually by an independent third-party: either a verification body (VB) or a certification body (CB).

-• Producers can choose from any VB or CB active in the relevant country/region.
+• Producers can choose from any PFA approved VB or CB active in the relevant country/region.

-• A successful audit results in a letter of conformance valid for one year.
+• A successful assessment results in a letter of conformance valid for one year.

-Standard content is formed of control points and compliance criteria (CPCCs).
-Criteria are graded in three levels: Major Must, Minor Musts, and recommendations.
+Each PFA level’s content is formed of principles and guidance.
+Principles are graded in three categories: Major Must, Minor Must, and Recommendation.

 Read more about the audit process and compliance requirements.

-Every producer registered for PFA is assigned a 13-digit GLOBALG.A.P. identification number (in this case a localg.a.p. number – LGN).
-This number allows real-time verification of a producer’s status in the GLOBALG.A.P.
+Every producer registered in the GLOBALG.A.P. certification system is assigned a 13-digit GLOBALG.A.P. identification number (in this case a PFA number – PFA-N).
+This number allows real-time verification of assessment status in the GLOBALG.A.P.
 IT systems, upholding our rigorous transparency requirements throughout the supply chain.

-Producers can control data access and privacy rights for audit reports, and they are not shared publicly or with third parties.
+Producers can control data access and privacy rights for assessment reports, and they are not shared publicly or with third parties.
 This process is handled via your chosen VB or CB.

 How is PFA different from IFA?